 According to the framework that the EU adopted, individuals and organizations from the EU are prohibited from providing funds or economic resources to the two listed individuals and their assets are to be frozen.

 The Turkish Foreign Ministry reacted to this sanction decision with a written statement No. 58 on 28 February 2020 and stated that the decision has no value for Turkey.
-EU does not have the authority to act like an international court and cannot display unconstrained disputed maritime jurisdictions as final maritime borders, stated the Ministry’s statement.
+EU does not have the authority to act as an international court and cannot display unconstrained disputed maritime jurisdictions as final maritime borders, stated the Ministry’s statement.

-This information and our comments above are for guidance purposes only and should not be regarded as a substitute for taking legal advice.
+DISCLAIMER: This information and our comments above are for guidance purposes only and should not be regarded as a substitute for taking legal advice.
 Vona Law Office makes every effort to ensure accurate and up to date content, however, it may not reflect the most current legal developments based on the amendments on the applicable laws and legislations after the publishment of this article.
 Therefore, nothing in this article should be considered as legal advice and you should consult with lawyers before making any decisions or taking any action based on the information included in this article.